 Retailers can also use beacons, a bluetooth-enabled technology, that allows for personalized recommendations to be sent to a customer when they enter a store, by quickly processing their online and in-store purchase history locally.
 Processing all this data through a centralized cloud would be more expensive and time-consuming.

 This would also help backroom functions, such as stocking up on popular items at times of peak demand and processing supply chain operations without a lag — especially crucial in a pandemic.
 Sensors placed on store shelves can help take inventory decisions based on demand and reduce time taken in manually stocking up items.
 Quicker data processing can help ensure that time, and money, is not lost as a result of sending data to the cloud.
+Inventory discrepancies cost retailers $1.1T in lost sales every year, and the deployment of edge technologies to improve the efficiency of inventory management could be transformative for retailers’ bottom lines and customer satisfaction.

 Edge computing also helps address privacy concerns in retail.
 Cashierless checkout tech startup Zippin reports that its cameras don’t use facial recognition, instead relying on edge computing to discern more general characteristics of shoppers.